 Here’s what you need to know about fatigue resistance in cycling.

-In recent years things like VO2max received a big hype.
+In recent years things like VO2max received a lot of hype.
 VO2max is seen as the most important determinant in endurance performance.
 And of course, if you don’t ride your bike that often you likely got quite a potential to improve it.

-But for pro cyclists and ambitious elite cyclists, this might not be a super important indicator of performance because these guys all got their VO2max number high already.
-And I saw data of elite cyclists that have a relative VO2max over 80 ml/min/kg.
+But for pro cyclists and ambitious elite cyclists, this might not be an important indicator of performance because these guys all got their VO2max high.
+To be honest, I saw data of elite cyclists that have a relative VO2max over 80 ml/min/kg.
 Though it’s higher than many pros, they can’t keep up with them in races.

 How could that be?
 Well, we might find the answer in a rider’s resistance to fatigue compared to others.